-Instead, you will need to determine the value of the costs and losses you incurred because of the accident and injuries.
-A personal injury attorney from our firm can make this process much more manageable.
-We can negotiate for a just payout and let you know when a settlement offer may not be fair based on your damages.
+Instead, you will need to determine the value of the costs and losses you incurred because of the auto accident and injuries.
+A personal injury attorney from our firm can make this process more manageable.
+We can negotiate for a just payout for a hip injury and let you know when a settlement offer may not be fair based on your damages.

 Hip Injuries Can Cause Significant Pain and Impairment

-There are many reasons you may be experiencing hip discomfort following a Louisiana car crash.
+You may experience hip pain after a car accident in Louisiana.
 You should see a doctor as soon as possible to determine what is wrong and how to fix it.
 Some hip injuries that may occur in a collision include:

 - Soft tissue injuries

 Hip dislocation generally produces severe pain and significantly reduced mobility.
 You may also feel like the affected hip is in the wrong place.
 Fractures are common as well, especially in older adults and others with weak bones.
 The hip joint consists of several sections of bone that work together to facilitate sitting, standing, moving, and walking.
 A break in any of the following parts could cause pain and disability:

 - The pubis (bottom of the hip bone)

 - The ischium (lower and rear part of the hip bone)